Do you want to take a trip to the land of the Mayans, but you wonder whether or not it is dangerous to go to Mexico currently in 2025?

 - Take the precautions recommended on France Diplomatie.

-What to do in case of assault or robbery in Mexico?
+What to do in case of assault or theft?

 The cities of Mexico and Cancun have a special police unit that patrols the city center.
 They are trained in assisting and informing tourists who have been attacked, robbed or who have a problem.